 Weldmar Hospicecare is a charity that provides end of life care for people living in Dorset who need specialist support.

-Weldmar employs nurses, doctors, therapists, social workers, and offer counselling services.
+Weldmar employs nurses, doctors, therapists, social workers, as well as offering counselling services.
 They work in patients’ homes, their hospice and in the community, supported by trained volunteers.

 Weldmar Hospicecare cares for patients with cancer and other progressive conditions, such as motor neurone disease, who require their specialist help.